nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### transformEmail

-Transforms an existing email address.
+Anonymizes and transforms an existing email address.

 **Parameters**